Tommydreamer57/cell/README.md

         - on create organisation, create 'lobby' channel
         - on join organisation, join 'lobby' channel
 =========================================================================================
+ - **Organisation, Channel, Messages = all nested inside higher order component that renders switch of them, and the sidenav**
  - Organisation (/organisation/:id)
     - buttons to create or join a channel
     - list of members